grubaughlab/nextstrain_course/README.md

 ## Getting started

-### For windows users
+### 1. For windows users

-Native Linux and Mac Users are all set, and can move on to the next step below.
+Native Linux and Mac Users are all set, and can move on to step #2.
 Windows users, however, must install a Linux subsystem before being able to install nextstrain.
 Access [this link](https://nextstrain.org/docs/getting-started/windows-help) for a step-by-step guide about how to [setup Linux on Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (please choose 'Ubuntu 18.04 LTS'), and how to launch Linux and [create a user account and password](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro) on command line.

-### Learning basic UNIX commands
+### 2. Learning basic UNIX commands

 Familiarize yourself with basic UNIX commands for navigating and managing files and folders in a command line interface (Terminal).
 In this environment you can perform all simple tasks you usually do using mouse clicks: copy, move, delete, access, and create files and folders.
 All you need to do is to type a few commands.
 Below you can find the main commands required to operate in a Terminal.
 Please access [this page](http://cheatsheetworld.com/programming/unix-linux-cheat-sheet/) to learn a few more commands.
 Please practice their use before the class, so that you are able to navigate from/to directories ("folders") and manage files and folders in command line interfaces.